The Varied Thrush: Voice of the Northwest

 These particular thrushes live year-round in the wet forests of the mild Pacific Coast—all the way from southeastern Alaska to Northern California.
 Farther inland and north they are migratory, nesting in forests from Alaska to the mountains of Montana.
 They retreat southward and to lower elevations in autumn, when they often visit backyards and city parks.

 This species is known for being a notorious wanderer outside of breeding season.
 It’s been sighted in every state of the Lower 48, often foraging in the midst of a flock of robins.
 Look closely and you, too, may spot this beauty.
-Check out more western birds and their eastern counterparts.

-Varied Thrush Call
+Varied Thrush Bird Song and Call

 Just like the first robin of spring, “the first report of a varied thrush in fall gets a lot of excitement!”
 Maeve says.
 She recommends opening a window on an autumn morning and listening for a very haunting yet distinct call.